MR-Addict/mdbook-embedify/example/src/ignore-embeds.md

 # Ignore Embeds

-Sometimes you may want preprocessors to ignore some embeds.
+Sometimes you may want preprocessor to ignore some embeds.

 You can do it by wrapping content that you want to ignore with below two comments: